Select Page

 Evidence from the Sunnah

 It is also noteworthy that khuff traditionally refers to a type of leather shoe.
-However, many scholars hold that the specific material—whether leather or fabric—does not alter the essential permissibility of wiping, provided the sock covers the necessary part of the foot.
+However, many scholars hold that the specific material—whether leather or fabric—does not change the essential permissibility of wiping, provided the sock covers the required part of the foot.

 Practice of the Companions (Sahaba)